Tom Conti

-Tommaso Antonio Conti (born 22 November 1941) is a Scottish stage, film and television actor.
+Thomas Antonio Conti (born 22 November 1941) is a Scottish stage, film and television actor.
 Conti has received numerous accolades including a Tony Award, a Laurence Olivier Award and a National Board of Review Award, as well as nominations for an Academy Award, a BAFTA Award, a David di Donatello Award and two Golden Globe Awards.

 He won the Tony Award for Best Actor in a Play and the Laurence Olivier Award for Actor of the Year in a New Play in role in Whose Life Is It Anyway? which he performed on Broadway and the West End in 1978 and 1979.
 He also directed the Frank D. Gilroy play Last Licks (1979) on Broadway.
 Conti returned to the West End portraying Jeffrey Bernard in the Keith Waterhouse play Jeffrey Bernard is Unwell (1989).

-Conti received, among other notices and plaudits, nominations for both an Academy Award for Best Actor and a Golden Globe Award for Best Actor in a Motion Picture - Drama for Reuben, Reuben (1983).
+Conti received, among other notices and plaudits, nominations for both an Academy Award for Best Actor and a Golden Globe Award for Best Actor in a Motion Picture – Drama for Reuben, Reuben (1983).
 He also acted in such films as The Duellists (1977), Merry Christmas, Mr. Lawrence (1983), American Dreamer (1984), Saving Grace (1986), The Quick and the Dead (1987), Shirley Valentine (1989), The Tempest (2010), The Dark Knight Rises (2012), and Paddington 2 (2017).
 Conti portrayed Albert Einstein in Christopher Nolan's Oppenheimer (2023).

 Early life

 Conti was born on 22 November 1941 in Paisley, Renfrewshire, the son of hairdressers Mary McGoldrick and Alfonso Conti.
-After being raised Roman Catholic, he described himself as antireligious in 2011.
+After being raised Catholic, he described himself as antireligious in 2011.
 His father was Italian, while his mother was born and raised in Scotland to Irish parents.
 Conti was educated at independent Catholic boys' school Hamilton Park St Aloysius' College, Glasgow; and at the Royal Scottish Academy of Music and Drama.